joeax/vibespec/README.md

 - Ask the LLM to validate your vibespec and describe the changes it will make before implementing them.
 This will help you troubleshoot your vibespec (i.e. if context window is exceeded) before executing on it.
 - The sections are defined to have some overlap by design, however it is best to avoid repeating information.
 Use intra-document links to reference other sections or subsections when needed.
 - Split complex systems into multiple vibespecs using references, each focusing on a specific aspect of the system.
 This allows for better organization and easier management of the specifications.
-- Place all your vibespec files in a common folder e.g. `docs/`.
-This allows you to easily reference other vibespecs in your project.
 - Commit code changes by the LLM often.
 Better yet, commit vibespec changes and code changes together.
-This allows the LLM to understand the context of the changes better.
+In a future update the instructions may include a note to analyze the commit history.
 - Although you can put special code instructions in the vibespec, it is best to keep the vibespec focused on the software system and its specifications.
 Use your coding agent's instruction files/system prompts to outline coding conventions.
-For example, for GitHub Copilot, use the `.github/copilot-instructions.md`.
+For example, for GitHub Copilot, use the `.github/copilot-instructions.md` file.

-- OLD Define jargon and domain-specific terms in the glossary of the `Domain `section.
-Place the `Domain` section at the top of the document, immediately after the description.

 ### GitHub Copilot